eBay/tsv-utils/docs/TipsAndTricks.md

 $ tsv-sample -n 1000000 ngram-*.tsv
 ```

 We can't parallelize the `tsv-sample -n` command itself.
 However, a trick that can be played is to over-sample using Bernoulli sampling, then get the desired number of records with random sampling.
 Our earlier formula for Bernoulli sample produces on average about 1.19 million records, a reasonable over-sampling for the 1 million records desired.
-(It is possible of course for the Bernoulli sample to produce less than 1 million records, but that would be exceptionally rare.)
+(It is possible for the Bernoulli sample to produce less than 1 million records, but that would be exceptionally rare with this over-sampling rate.)
 The resulting formula:
 ```
 $ tsv-sample -p 0.001 ngram-*.tsv | tsv-sample -n 1000000
 ```